Do Husbands Nest? How Do They Prep for Baby?

 - Participate in creating the registry.
 Join Mom at Target or Babies R Us as she creates the baby registry.
 Weigh in on items you’d like to include, and more than anything, keep Mom company as the two of you wander the aisles and get overwhelmed together at the countless products and variations of bibs, bottles, and onesies.

 Building the Nest

 Hormones.
 Lots of hormones.
 Yes, we’re talking about pregnancy hormones, and they can be a wild ride, for both the expectant mother and her partner.
 Offer your wife support in all ways you can.
 Be a listening ear.
 Be attentive to her physical needs—is she pushing herself too hard to tackle her nesting to-do list?
 Encourage her to rest or take a break.
-Connecting with and supporting Mom in her time of need will strengthen the bond between mom-to-be and dad-to-be, which will make the connection between parents and baby even stronger upon his or her birth.
+Connecting with and supporting Mom in her time of need will strengthen the bond between mom-to-be and dad-to-be, which will make the connection between parents and Baby even stronger upon their birth.
 Moms aren’t the only ones with emotions and needs.
 Dads will experience it all too, so lean on one another as you experience it all and prepare to become parents.

 - The Expectant Father: Facts, Tips and Advice for Dads to Be (available on Amazon here)

 - Dad’s Expecting Too (available on Amazon here)

 - Your Pregnancy for the Father-to-Be (available at Barnes and Noble here)

 We’ve got you covered with even more tips and information on bonding with Baby—check out our article on How to Bond With Baby: For Both Moms and Dads.